graphql-aspnet/graphql-aspnet.github.io/docs/controllers/field-paths.md

 ## Actions Must Have a Unique Path

-Each field in your object graph must uniquely map to one method or property getter; commonly referred to as its resolver.
+Each field of each type in your schema must uniquely map to one method or property getter; commonly referred to as its resolver.
 We can't declare a field twice.

 Take this example: